 - Hoyner Pilsner – “Beer has a bit of a stronger flavour that matches well”, “Yummers!”, and “Delicious together!”

 - Extra Special Bitter – “Very nice” and “Great together”

-The favourite beer with the Natural jerky was definitely the Pilsner, but we’d recommend any lighter, sweeter ale or pilsner – and if you’re a fan of hoppy beer with a bitter note like the Extra Special Bitter or even an IPA, then the Natural jerky is the one for you.
+The favourite beer with the Natural bites was definitely the Pilsner, but we’d recommend any lighter, sweeter ale or pilsner – and if you’re a fan of hoppy beer with a bitter note like the Extra Special Bitter or even an IPA, then the Natural bites are the one for you.

-Along with the beer pairings suggested above, the Natural jerky goes really well with creamy, tangy goat cheese, briny feta, and cured olives.
-The Korean BBQ is good with crisp salt and vinegar potato chips – their puckery tang and crunch is a nice contrast to the spicy, chewy jerky.
+Along with the beer pairings suggested above, the Natural bites go really well with creamy, tangy goat cheese, briny feta, and cured olives.

-We found some winning combinations for sure, but don’t just take our word for it – grab a few packs of new SeaChange Wild Salmon Jerky and your favourite craft beers and try it for yourself!
+We found some winning combinations for sure, but don’t just take our word for it – grab a few packs of new SeaChange Natural Wild Salmon Bites and your favourite craft beers and try it for yourself!

-The post Pairing Suggestions: Craft Beer with SeaChange Wild Salmon Jerky appeared first on SeaChange Seafoods - Unique Canadian Gifts.
+The post Pairing Suggestions: Craft Beer with SeaChange Wild Salmon Bites appeared first on SeaChange Seafoods - Unique Canadian Gifts.